Florida State House

 The Florida House of Representatives is the lower house of the Florida Legislature, the state legislature of the U.S. state of Florida, the Florida Senate being the upper house.
 Article III, Section 1 of the Constitution of Florida, adopted in 1968, defines the role of the Legislature and how it is to be constituted.[2]
 The House is composed of 120 members, each elected from a single-member district with a population of approximately 180,000 residents.
 Legislative districts are drawn on the basis of population figures, provided by the federal decennial census.
 Representatives' terms begin immediately upon their election.

-The Republicans hold a supermajority in the State House with 83 seats; Democrats are in the minority with 36 seats.
-One seat is vacant.
+The Republicans hold a supermajority in the State House with 87 seats; Democrats are in the minority with 33 seats.

 Term limits